hmatejx/crypto_ff/README.md

 Is is well established that the trend in frequency of google searches for "bitcoin", "buy bitcoin", "crypto", "cryptocurrency", and similar, is a leading indicators of corresponding price changes.

 Figure 1 below shows the frequency of google searches for "Cryptocurrency" keyword in the past 12 months.
 Similarly, Figure 2 shows the corresponding total market cap of all cryptocurrencies.
-The similarity of the two curves is obvious.
-Also, if you look carefully, you can notice a slight lag of the market cap curve.
+The similarity of the two curves is obvious. ~~Also, if you look carefully, you can notice a slight lag of the market cap curve.~~ I've checked for any lag between the two curves, but the cross correlation function has a maximum at zero lag.
+At the moment, it is difficult discern any causality from this comparison.

 |      ![](img/Cryptocurrency%20-%20Google%20Trends.png)       |
 | :----------------------------------------------------------: |